jerukan/PyPlume/README.md

 4. Set up config files in `parcels_configs/`.
 5. Choose config files in the `parcels_regions` notebook for the OceanParcels simulation.
 This notebook outputs a new netcdf file with particle simulation data and creates a sequence of snapshots of particle movement to stitch together into a gif.
 	- the notebook uses [ImageMagick](https://imagemagick.org/index.php) to stitch images into a gif

+### Step 4?: trajectory analysis

+6. Choose the correct files in `trajectory_analyze` and run it to find out when and where particles "beached".
+Works only with the coastline near the Tijuana River.